jp7677/hellocoreclr/README.md

 > C#, tslint, standardjs, stylelint, HTMLHint, Wallabyjs for Visual Studio Code, markdownlint, Spelling and Grammar Checker

 Note that Wallabyjs is a commercial extension.
 Furthermore hinting style sheets doesn't work yet out of the box, see <https://github.com/shinnn/vscode-stylelint/issues/8>.
-Use the following command to set up required node packages for these extensions.
+Use the following command to set up required node packages for these extensions if you haven't installed them globally.

 ```bash
 npm install tslint standard stylelint htmlhint